Kasey0998/Network/README.md

 }
 ```

-> Replace the `.pem` key path and IP address with your own setup.
+> Replace the `.pem` key path and IP address with your own setup for other users.

 # Docker Configuration (By Abhishek)